flodecentralizedchat-source/P-Project/INSTRUCTION.md

 | 4 | `cargo run -p p-project-bridge --bin simulate_bridge` | Quick in-memory sanity check |

 Keep the database and bridge relayer shells running as you iterate.
 Restart either process if you change env vars or redeploy contracts.

+- **Clean rebuild**: if you want a warning-free cache (e.g., after you clean up unused warnings), run `cargo clean` then `cargo check -p p-project-airdrop` (or the crate you’re working on) before running the services so the diagnostics reflect the latest source.